-As summer approaches quickly, many of our families have been asking about Camp Cho-Yeh’s COVID-19 protocols this summer.
-While much can change between now and summer, here’s an outline of our current plan assuming Texas stays on the same trajectory with lower COVID-19 counts and increased immunizations.
+As summer begins, many of our families have been asking about Camp Cho-Yeh’s COVID-19 protocols.
+Here’s an outline of our current plan assuming Texas stays on the same trajectory with lower COVID-19 counts and increased immunizations:

 - Masks at parent’s discretion: Since the vast majority of our day is spent outdoors, we do not plan on requiring our campers or counselors to wear masks or buffs at Camp Cho-Yeh this summer.
 However, if parents or campers feel more comfortable wearing masks, they are absolutely welcome to do so.

 - All large group programs will be outdoors: All of our large group games, programs & gatherings will be outdoors.
 This will greatly reduce the chance of exposure in a large group setting.

 - Staff vaccinations: The majority of our summer staff will be immunized for COVID-19 (some naturally) prior to serving this summer.
 Those staff members who are not immunized will be tested regularly.

 - Dining hall procedures: Dining hall capacity will be reduced and procedures will be modified a bit to reduce contact with others indoors.
 The food will be as delicious as always!

 - Stepping-up personal hygiene: You know the routine by now… lots of handwashing, sanitizing & encouraging great cough etiquette!